 We now introduce our results on the number of periodic orbits.
-Reeb vector fields of SHS might not have periodic orbits, but it is known that there is always one if the ambient manifolds is not a torus bundle over the circle \cite{HT,Re}.
+Reeb vector fields of SHS might not have periodic orbits, but it is known that there is always one if the ambient manifold is not a torus bundle over the circle \cite{HT,Re}.
 We describe all the possible examples without periodic orbits:

-\begin{theorem} Let $X$ be an aperiodic Reeb vector field of a stable Hamiltonian structure $(\lambda,\omega)$ on a 3-manifold $M$.
+\begin{thm} Let $X$ be an aperiodic Reeb vector field of a stable Hamiltonian structure $(\lambda,\omega)$ on a closed connected 3-manifold $M$.